 2. The test of time

-Time is a very effective, time-tested filter of human thought.
-So, I’m generally more interested in things with old roots.
-Most supposedly revolutionary or “game-changing” ideas don’t actually change the game at all — as Shakespeare wrote, “They are but dressings of a former sight.”
+I’m interested in time-tested content because I’ve observed that most of today’s supposedly revolutionary or “game-changing” ideas don’t actually change the game at all.
+As Shakespeare wrote, “They are but dressings of a former sight.”

 3. The ‘trusted source’ test

 If a book recommendation comes from someone I respect, I’m more likely to look into it.
-I also trust some authorities to some extent, e.g. I often pick reading material from the Nobel laureate list.
+I also trust some authorities, e.g., I often pick reading material from the Nobel laureate list.

 4. The blind spot test